evo-teh/wsl2-docker-scripts/README.md

 `/compose/win/*` folder contains docker compose files with hardcoded mount volumes.
 If folder for volumes does not exist it will be created automatically.

 `/scripts/win/*` folder contains scripts to run docker compose.
-Every program is seperated.
+Every program is separated.
 You can add this folder to Environment variables and run them from command line.

 ## Helper scripts